 The MGS provides a unique and highly reliable technology solution that doesn’t rely on pre-mapped roadways, beacons and other geo-locating features or survey infrastructure.
 Our navigation systems are well suited to agile and high productivity mining methods operating in dynamically changing environments.

-The performance and reliability of our MGS was recently demonstrated under full mining production conditions during an independently-verified trial at a large underground mining operation in Europe.
+The performance and reliability of our MGS was demonstrated under full mining production conditions during an independently-verified trial at a large underground mining operation in Europe.

 Inertial navigation provides a reliable and self-contained solution for underground navigation in environments where GPS solutions are not applicable.

 The challenge with any inertial navigation system, and particularly for use on very slowly moving machinery, is to optimise performance and minimise the inherent position drift.
 The AMT guidance system achieves both by using the highest-performance military grade inertial sensors, mining-optimised algorithms and by incorporating motion aiding techniques and sensing technologies.